ahmadalasiri/Nawy-Apartments-Assignment/README.md

 1. Select a project from the dropdown (e.g., "O West")
 2. Set price range (e.g., min: 2000000, max: 5000000)
-3. Select bedrooms and bathrooms
+3. Select bedrooms (1-6) and bathrooms (1-6)
-4. Results update in real-time
+4. Results update in real-time as you change filters
+5. Try "Clear All" to reset filters

 ### Test Pagination

 1. Scroll to the bottom of the page
 2. Click "Next" or a page number
 3. Page smoothly scrolls to top with new results
+4. Notice URL updates with current page

 ### Test Details Page

 1. Click any apartment card
-2. View full details with image gallery
+2. View full details with **interactive image gallery**
+3. **Click different thumbnail images** to change the main display
+4. Notice the selected thumbnail is highlighted with a blue ring
-3. Click "Back to Listings" to return
+5. Click "Back to Listings" to return with filters preserved

 ---